Our 30 Tenancy Officers who are responsible for delivering our tenancy management service, will be taking on the role of

 At Wolverhampton Homes we’re on a journey, moving our service from #goodtogreat.
 With this goal in mind, our Tenancy Officers will be adopting an ‘estate custodian’ way of working, by being the ‘go to’ person when it comes to neighbourhood questions and concerns.

-Launched 29th January 2019, we trialled this new initiative in the Whitmore Reans area, the Bradley area of Bilston and in the Castlebridge Gardens area of Wednesfield.
-From 18th June 2019, after the success of the trial, it was rolled out city wide.
+Launched 29 January 2019, we trialled the initiative in the Whitmore Reans area, the Bradley area of Bilston and in the Castlebridge Gardens area of Wednesfield.
+From 18 June 2019, after the success of the trial, it was rolled out city wide.

 Our dedicated Tenancy Officers know our customers best as they’re out and about on the estates we manage every single day, visiting people in their communities and in their homes, talking to them about a range of tenancy matters and ensuring that they get any support they may need to manage their homes.